BNN-UPC/GNNetworkingChallenge/README.md

 #### Prediction
 In order to make predictions with the trained model, the method [predict](/code/main.py#L61) is provided.
 This method takes as input the path to the trained model and returns an array with the predictions.
+Another method called [predict_and_save](/code/main.py#L90) can also be used in order to make the predictions.
+In this case, the real and the predicted delays are saved in a CSV file in order to make the visualization of the errors in an easier way.
+This function returns the Mean Relative Error used for the evaluation.

 ## 'How to' guide to modify the code
 ### Transforming the input data